Gap Year at Sea: The Complete Guide

 Four steps, in order.

-1. Pick a leg from the 2026 voyage page or the 2027 voyage page.
+1. Pick a leg from the 2026 or 2027 schedule.
 Match dates to your window.

 3. Read what an offered berth commits you to.
 Deposit, balance, cancellation.
-Ask questions now rather than later.

 4. Say yes in writing and start the six-month plan above.